oscdoctest/Qi-Docs/docs/Qi_Periodic_Schedules.rst

 ``QiPeriodicSchedule()``
 ----------------------

-Removes a periodic schedule from the namespace.
+Removes a periodic schedule from the specified namespace.

 **Syntax**